5BLLP-Hackathon/5B-Auto-Tuner/docs/challenges.md

 ### Challenge 3 - Reset the password of a different user

-* Find an email address of another user on crAPI
+* Find an email address of another user on 5B Auto Tuner

 * Brute forcing might be the answer.
 If you face any protection mechanisms, remember to leverage the predictable nature of REST APIs to find more similar API endpoints.